mattcone/markdown-guide/_tools/dpaste.md

     available: y
 ---

 [dpaste.com](https://dpaste.com) is a programmer pastebin.
 Use it to share pieces of code in chat rooms, forums, and the like, without pastebombing the conversation.
-Your code gets a short URL like <https://dpaste.com/ABCD23456>. dpaste supports over 500 syntaxes, including Markdown.
+Your code gets a short URL like `https://dpaste.com/ABCD23456`. dpaste supports over 500 syntaxes, including Markdown.

-Markdown items can be previewed, and the preview has a bookmarkable URL. ([Python-Markdown](https://python-markdown.github.io/) is used for Markdown rendering.)
+Markdown items can be previewed, and the preview has a bookmarkable URL.
+[Python-Markdown](https://python-markdown.github.io/) is used for Markdown rendering.

 ## Using the Markdown preview

-1. Create an item in Markdown syntax, e.g. <https://dpaste.com/DJYAN964N>
+1. Create an item in Markdown syntax (e.g., <https://dpaste.com/DJYAN964N>).
-2. When viewing the item, click the "Preview" button above the content to see the rendered version, e.g. <https://dpaste.com/DJYAN964N-preview>
+2. When viewing the item, click the "Preview" button above the content to see the rendered version (e.g., <https://dpaste.com/DJYAN964N-preview>).

 {% include tool-syntax-table.html %}